python/cpython/Tools/wasm/README.md

 ### Hosting Python WASM builds

 The simple REPL terminal uses SharedArrayBuffer.
-For security reasons browsers only provide the feature in secure environents with cross-origin isolation.
+For security reasons browsers only provide the feature in secure environments with cross-origin isolation.
 The webserver must send cross-origin headers and correct MIME types for the JavaScript and WASM files.
 Otherwise the terminal will fail to load with an error message like ``Browsers disable shared array buffer``.